021hossein/auto-music-channel/README.md

 # Telegram-Spotify Sync Bot
-This is a Telegram bot that automatically syncs a Telegram channel with a Spotify playlist.
+This is a Telegram bot that automatically syncs a Telegram channel with one or more Spotify playlists.
 It continuously monitors the Spotify playlist for new songs and sends them to the Telegram channel in real-time.

 ## Features
-- Automatically syncs a Spotify playlist with a Telegram channel.
-- Sends new songs added to the Spotify playlist to the Telegram channel.
+- **Real-time Sync**: The bot continuously monitors the specified Spotify playlists for new songs and sends them to the corresponding Telegram channels in real-time.
-- Customizable sync interval to control how frequently the playlist is checked.
-- Limits the number of concurrent tasks to prevent overwhelming the system.
-- Dockerized for easy deployment and scalability.
+- **Multi-Playlist Support**: The bot supports syncing multiple Spotify playlists with their respective Telegram channels.
+- **Customizable Interval**: You can configure the interval at which the bot checks for new songs in the playlists.
+- **Concurrent Processing**: The bot can process multiple songs concurrently, allowing for faster synchronization.

 ## Prerequisites
 - Docker: [Installation Guide](https://docs.docker.com/get-docker/)